bvoris/ThreatModelingProgram/README.md

 # Threat Modeling Program
 So you want to develop a threat modeling program?</BR>
+This will be your starting guide to developing a threat modeling program for your organization. </BR>
+## Introduction
 Developing a threat modeling program is crucial for identifying, assessing, and mitigating security risks in an organization’s systems and applications.
-Below are the steps to build an effective threat modeling program:
+Below are the steps to build an effective threat modeling program:</BR>

-1. Define Objectives and Scope
+## 1. Define Objectives and Scope
-Identify what you want to protect (e.g., applications, systems, data).
+Identify what you want to protect (e.g., applications, systems, data).</BR>
-Define the security goals (e.g., confidentiality, integrity, availability).
+Define the security goals (e.g., confidentiality, integrity, availability).</BR>
-Establish boundaries (e.g., which assets, teams, or projects are included).
+Establish boundaries (e.g., which assets, teams, or projects are included).</BR>

-2. Assemble a Cross-Functional Team
+## 2. Assemble a Cross-Functional Team
-Include security experts, developers, architects, and operations staff.
+Include security experts, developers, architects, and operations staff.</BR>
-Ensure participation from different stakeholders (e.g., business, compliance).
+Ensure participation from different stakeholders (e.g., business, compliance).</BR>
-Assign roles and responsibilities for maintaining the program.
+Assign roles and responsibilities for maintaining the program.</BR>

-3. Select a Threat Modeling Methodology
+## 3. Select a Threat Modeling Methodology
-Choose an approach that fits your organization’s needs, such as:
+Choose an approach that fits your organization’s needs, such as:</BR>

-STRIDE (Spoofing, Tampering, Repudiation, Information Disclosure, Denial of Service, Elevation of Privilege) PASTA (Process for Attack Simulation and Threat Analysis) DREAD (Damage, Reproducibility, Exploitability, Affected Users, Discoverability) Attack Trees (Graphical representation of attack paths)
+STRIDE (Spoofing, Tampering, Repudiation, Information Disclosure, Denial of Service, Elevation of Privilege)</BR>
+PASTA (Process for Attack Simulation and Threat Analysis)</BR>
+DREAD (Damage, Reproducibility, Exploitability, Affected Users, Discoverability)</BR>
+Attack Trees (Graphical representation of attack paths)</BR>

-4. Develop a Threat Modeling Framework
+## 4. Develop a Threat Modeling Framework
-Define a structured process for conducting threat models.
+Define a structured process for conducting threat models.</BR>
-Ensure it integrates with your Software Development Life Cycle (SDLC).
+Ensure it integrates with your Software Development Life Cycle (SDLC).</BR>
-Establish templates and documentation guidelines.
+Establish templates and documentation guidelines.</BR>

-5. Identify and Categorize Assets
+## 5. Identify and Categorize Assets
 List critical assets (e.g., databases, applications, APIs, cloud services).
 Identify data flows and interactions between components.
 Use data flow diagrams (DFDs) or system architecture diagrams.

 6. Identify Threats and Vulnerabilities
 Use the chosen methodology (e.g., STRIDE) to analyze risks.
 Perform risk assessments and impact analysis.